 Bronchiolitis is an inflammatory respiratory condition.
-It’s caused by a virus that affects the smallest air passages in the lungs, the bronchioles.
-The job of these small, branching bronchioles is to control airflow in your lungs.
-When they become infected or damaged, they swell or become clogged.
+It’s caused by a virus that affects the smallest air passages in the lungs (bronchioles).
+The job of the bronchioles is to control airflow in your lungs.
+When they become infected or damaged, they can swell or become clogged.
 This blocks the flow of oxygen.
-Although it’s generally a childhood condition, bronchiolitis can affect adults as well.
+Although it’s generally a childhood condition, bronchiolitis can also affect adults.

 There are two main types of bronchiolitis: